Alfalfa: benefits, dosage, contraindications

 ✪✪✪✪

-The mineral content and Vitamin K in Alfalfa make it a good choice to strengthen bone tissue.
-Its significant manganese content (45.5 mg/kg) also supports this use.
+Alfalfa's mineral and vitamin K content, in particular, make it a good choice to strengthen bone tissue.
+Its high manganese content (45.5 mg/kg) also tends to support this use.
 However, it is not supported by clinical studies.

 Posologie